-- a) providing an initial deviation report to ISO/CS or IEC/CO with the DIS submission; - b) providing a final deviation report to TMB (through the ISO/TMB Secretary at tmb@iso.org) or IEC/SMB Secretary upon submission of the final text of the standard for publication.
+- a) providing an initial deviation report to ISO/CS with the DIS submission; - b) providing a final deviation report to TMB (through the ISO/TMB Secretary at tmb@iso.org) upon submission of the final text of the standard for publication.

-The TC/PC/SC (or in IEC, SyC) shall use the ISO or IEC commenting template to provide its deviation reports.
+The TC/PC/SC shall use the ISO commenting template to provide its deviation reports.